gonutz/d3d9/README.md

 	}

 # Status
-Right now the code is mostly generated from the MSDN documentation and will need more tweaks and refinement to work more fluently with Go.

-For example, to transfer data to and from the GPU, like shader object code or vertex buffer data, the Direct3D9 API uses void* pointers which translate to unsafe.Pointers in Go.
-This is not a good interface to work with, though.
-That is why there are already some helper functions like `d3d9.Device.CreatePixelShaderFromBytes` which takes a byte slice and creates and sets a pixel shader in one call.
-For common operations like this, convenience methods come in very handy and reduce the friction when working in Go.
+The code started out as a rough version generated from the MSDN online documentation and was then manually refined to work well with Go and its conventions.
+It wraps the whole Direct3D9 API right now and adds some additional convenience functions for easy Go usage.
+However, LOCKED_RECT only has one function for setting the whole data rectangle at once, there is no simple way to set only sub-rectangles right now.
+Similarly the CubeTexture's LOCKED_BOX has no wrapper functions for getting and setting its data, yet.
+For now the raw unsafe.Pointer memory pointers can be used along with the pitch values and in the future such functions can be added when needed.

 # Help improve this library

-Only real world use and feedback can improve the usability of this library, so please use it, fork it, send pull requests and create issues to help bring Direct3D to Go!
+Only real world use and feedback can improve the usability of this library, so please use it, fork it, send pull requests and create issues to help improve this library.